 Substitute Senate Bill No. 985 introduces significant changes to the oversight and management of the HUSKY Health Program in Connecticut, particularly regarding the Medicaid reimbursement and care delivery model.
-The bill mandates that any proposed changes to the Medicaid payment model, specifically transitioning from a fee-for-service to a managed care model, must receive legislative approval from the Appropriations and Human Services committees.
-The Commissioner of Social Services is required to submit proposals to these committees, which must hold public hearings and provide feedback within thirty days.
-If consensus is not reached, a committee of conference will be formed to resolve disagreements.
-Additionally, the bill repeals existing statutes related to Medicaid managed care and modifies language to reflect a shift away from that model, emphasizing enhanced oversight and accountability.
+The bill mandates that any transition from a fee-for-service model to a managed care model must receive legislative approval, requiring the Commissioner of Social Services to submit proposals to the relevant joint standing committees of the General Assembly.
+These committees are tasked with holding public hearings and providing feedback on the proposals, and if consensus is not reached, a committee of conference will be formed to resolve disagreements.
+Additionally, the bill establishes new reporting requirements for the Commissioner, who must file annual reports on the financial performance and quality of care within the Medicaid program.

 Statutes affected: Committee Bill: